-The Library uses NJVid as its primary provider of streamed video content.
-All streaming videos in the Library's collection are purchased or licensed, and access is limited to Stockton's authorized students, faculty and staff.
+The library uses NJVid as its primary provider of streaming video content.
+All streaming videos in the library's collection are purchased or licensed, and access is limited to Stockton's authorized students, faculty and staff.

 Faculty, who would like to incorporate streaming video into their courses, must first submit a Streaming Video Request Form for each film every term that the film is used.

 All titles in the film and streaming video collection are copyrighted, and unauthorized use or duplication is strictly prohibited.
 It is assumed that all checked-out materials will be used in accordance with current, standard copyright law.